Departamento-TI/cenabast-tienda/README.md

 * [Rubocop](https://github.com/rubocop/rubocop) for code style linting.
 * [Brakeman](https://github.com/presidentbeef/brakeman) for static analyze of security vulnerabilities
 * [Slim-Lint](https://github.com/sds/slim-lint) for linting of Slim templates
+* [Overcommit](https://github.com/sds/overcommit) for management of Git hooks used in the project

 ## Local Instalation